Rob Schamberger: Career

-Schamberger hosts the Canvas 2 Canvas YouTube show with the WWE Network.
-On the show Schamberger unveils new portraits of past and current wrestlers.
+Schamberger hosts the Canvas 2 Canvas show on WWE's YouTube channel and the WWE Network.
+On the show, Schamberger unveils new portraits of past and current wrestlers.

 Schamberger is the official WWE Artist in Residence.[7]
 While Schamberger operates an independent store, most of his WWE artwork is purchased by the WWE organization and sold through their official storefronts and auctions.
 Schamberger's work is printed on a variety of WWE merchandise, including tee shirt designs.